hannesmeinlschmidt/cautious-carnival/README.md

 # A Variational Algorithm for Continuous-Time Modeling
-This is the repository for a python implementation of the algorithm presented in the book chapter *A Variational Approach to Continuous Time Dynamic Models* by Hannes Meinlschmidt, Meike Sons and Mark Stemmler.
-The implementation was written by Hannes Meinlschmidt to which questions and comments are welcome at meinlschmidt at math.fau.de.
+This is the repository for a python implementation of the algorithm presented in the book chapter ***A Variational Approach to Continuous Time Dynamic Models*** by **Hannes Meinlschmidt, Meike Sons and Mark Stemmler**.
+The implementation was written by **Hannes Meinlschmidt** to which questions and comments are welcome at **meinlschmidt at math.fau.de**.

 See below for instructions regarding reproducing the results from the book chapter.